 Missing Classes Due to Illness or Accident

-A. As of July 1, 2016 students are no longer required to register a vehicle and receive a parking permit.
+As of July 1, 2016 students are no longer required to register a vehicle and receive a parking permit.
 Students may park anywhere in the designated student parking areas.
 Please refer to the Parking Frequently Asked Questions for further information.

-A. The information desks located in the Midtown Student Center and Westside Campus Center sell US stamps.
-To buy international stamps, mail packages, or to mail your absentee ballots, students on the Midtown campus could walk to one of the US Postal Service Office on 265 Main Street or drive to the Route 6 Mail Room at 60 Newtown Road.
+The information desks located in the Midtown Student Center and Westside Campus Center sell US stamps.
+To buy international stamps, mail packages, or to mail your absentee ballots, students on the Midtown campus could walk to one of the US Postal Service Offices on 159 or 265 Main Street or drive to the Route 6 Mail Room at 60 Newtown Road.
 For students living on the Westside campus, the post office on 23 Backus Avenue (near the mall) is closest.

 Substance Abuse and Prevention Program (CHOICES)

-Q. What can I do if I am concerned about myself or someone else’s drinking behavior?
+What can I do if I am concerned about myself or someone else’s use of substances?

 The City of Danbury also offers the HART bus service.
 Of course, there’s always the option of a taxicab although that can get expensive.
 Below are some numbers to keep on hand.

-Also, check out the “How to get to” webpage at wcsu.edu/orientation/helpfulhints.asp.
+Also, check out the “How to get to” section on the Helpful Hints webpage.